writerjoshua/The-Inkwell/README.md

-# The-Inkwell
+## The-Inkwell
-Poetry and Prose by American Romance Writer, Beau Holliday
+# Poetry and Prose by American Romance Writer, Beau Holliday
+This webapp was designed by WriterJoshua, with Anthropic's Claude Haiku 4.5